marykasp/RB101/lesson_2/pseudo_code.md

 Given a string

-- Set a count variable to keep track of the position in the string
+- Set a count variable to keep track of the number of times a character occurs in a string
-- Traverse the string character by character.
+- Traverse the string character by character
-- Check for each character if it matches with the given character.
+- Iterator variable to keep track of the index of the character currently on
-- Increment the count by 1, if it matches with the given character.
+- Check for each character if it matches with the given character if so increment the count by 1
-- when count becomes 3 return the count variable - index position of the character in string
+- when count becomes 3 return the iterator variable

 START
 SET count = 0
 SET iterator = 0
 convert the string to an array to iterate over

 WHILE iteration < length of the string

 - SET current_character = value of the current iteration